 Our first simulation takes place in a WLAN with a single active client so that it experiences no collisions.
-In the discontinuous SNR scenario, Fig. 14 shows the WLAN's second-by-second throughput when using either H-RCA or SampleRate.
-The box in the top left corner gives the 30-minute average throughput for each RC algorithm and shows that H-RCA gets higher throughput than SampleRate.
-SampleRate looses throughput as it frequently samples the whole rate space, which seriously reduces throughput.
+In the discontinuous SNR scenario, Fig. 13 shows the WLAN's second-by-second throughput when using either H-RCA or SampleRate.
+The 30 minute average throughput for each RC algorithm and shows that H-RCA gets higher throughput than SampleRate.
+SampleRate looses throughput as it frequently samples the whole rate space.
 H-RCA's sampling frequency is restricted by design, so it achieves a consistently higher throughput than SampleRate.
-For this simulation we implemented an omniscient optimal algorithm that knows channel conditions in advance and can select the best rate at all times based on Fig. 11.
-Comparisons with this allknowing algorithm shows that H-RCA is accurate, finding the correct rate and sampling the one above it.
-The 30-minute average throughput of the omniscient algorithm is 9.2 Mb/s.
-H-RCA gets 97% of this figure, as one would expect based on its rate-increase opportunity cost paradigm.
-In addition, the figures shows that H-RCA is responsive to a sudden change in SNR where it only takes seconds to adapt and stabilize rate in response to the dramatically different environmental conditions.
+For this simulation we implemented an omniscient optimal algorithm that knows channel conditions in advance and can select the best rate at all times.
+Comparisons with this all-knowing algorithm shows that H-RCA is accurate, finding the correct rate and sampling the one above it.
+The 30 minute average throughput of the omniscient algorithm is 15.96 Mb/s.
+H-RCA gets 95% of this figure, as one would expect based on its rate-increase opportunity cost approach.
+The figure shows that H-RCA is responsive to a sudden change in SNR where it only takes seconds to adapt and stabilize rate in response to the dramatically different environmental conditions.

-Fig. 15 shows simulation results in the case of SNR gradient demonstrating that H-RCA still delivers greater and less variable throughput than SampleRate.
+Fig. 14 shows simulation results in the case of SNR gradient demonstrating that H-RCA still delivers greater and less variable throughput than SampleRate.
 H-RCA sustains network throughput when SNR decreases slowly (from 200s to 600s), while the throughput of SampleRate drops continuously and is highly variable.
 Sizeable drops in SampleRate's throughput flag instances when SampleRate adapts its rate.
 H-RCA, however, makes better decisions more quickly and more accurately.
+In comparison to the omniscient algorithm, again H-RCA gets 95% of this maximum throughput.

-H-RCA's decision making process is shown in Fig. 16.
-It plots indicates the instances at which rate change decisions were made in the example shown in Fig. 15.
+H-RCA's decision making process is shown in Fig. 15.
+For the second half of the simulation, it plots indicates the instances at which rate change decisions were made in the example shown in Fig. 14.
 The rate at which decisions to increase rate are made reflect opportunity cost scheme where with one station sampling of higher rates can occur frequently without a performance detriment.
 These simulations demonstrate that even in the absence of collisions, H-RCA exhibits gains over SampleRate.

-Fig. 14.
+Fig. 13.
 Throughput in AWGN channel, SNR Step and 1 station.
 Simulation data